Pips Answer for Monday, February 9, 2026

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2026-02-09
+NYT Pips easy answer for 2026-02-09

-Answer for 2026-02-09
+Complete answer for 2026-02-09 (Easy)

 Solving this set of Pips puzzles felt like a great brain workout for a Monday morning.
 I started with Ian Livengood's Easy grid.
 The first thing I noticed was the region at [3,0] that had to be greater than 4.